clinicjs/node-clinic-bubbleprof/README.md

 spawn(args[0], ['-r', 'sampler.js'].concat(args.slice(1)))
 ```

-The injected sampler will produce a file in the current working directory, with the process `PID` in its filename.
-The filepath relative to the current working directory will be the value in the callback.
+The injected sampler will produce a file in the current working directory, with
+the process `PID` in its filename.
+The filepath relative to the current working
+directory will be the value in the callback.

 stdout, stderr, and stdin will be relayed to the calling process.
-As will the `SIGINT` event.
+As will the
+`SIGINT` event.

 #### `bubbleprof.visualize(dataFilename, outputFilename, callback)`

-Will consume the data file specified by `dataFilename`, this data file will be produced by the sampler using `bubbleprof.collect`.
+Will consume the data file specified by `dataFilename`, this data file will be
+produced by the sampler using `bubbleprof.collect`.

-`bubbleprof.visualize` will then output a standalone HTML file to `outputFilename`.
-When completed the callback will be called with no extra arguments, except a possible error.
+`bubbleprof.visualize` will then output a standalone HTML file to
+`outputFilename`.
+When completed the callback will be called with no extra
+arguments, except a possible error.

+### Debug mode

+The file generated after processing the data is minified by default.
+For
+debugging purposes it is possible to deactivate this with the `NODE_DEBUG`
+environment variable by setting it to `node-clinic`.

 ## License
 [GPL 3.0](LICENSE)